JarrettRenshaw/azure-docs/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 >

 ## How to remove a static private IP address from a VM
-To remove the static private IP address from the VM created above, complete the following step:
+To remove the static private IP address from the VM created above, complete the following step.

 From the **IP addresses** blade shown above, click **Dynamic** under **Assignment**, and then click **Save**.